XavierDefontaine/Bookmark-Manager/README.md

 As a time-pressed user
 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+As a user
+So that I can view bookmarks I've added
+I would like to add a new bookmark
 ```

 # Domain model